Record of Alopecia in the Bat Artibeus Jamaicensis in Córdoba, Veracruz, Mexico

 TLDR A bat in Veracruz, México, was found with hair loss likely due to an injury and infection.

-This report documents the first recorded case of alopecia in bats in Veracruz, México, specifically in an adult male Artibeus jamaicensis.
-During a field trip on September 25, 2022, in a semi-evergreen forest in Córdoba, Veracruz, 40 bats were captured, including the affected A. jamaicensis.
-The bat exhibited alopecia on the head, neck, right shoulder, and chest, with a gelatinous lesion on the chest.
-This is the second record of alopecia in A. jamaicensis in México.
-The alopecia is suspected to have resulted from a thoracic injury, potentially exacerbated by a bacterial or fungal infection.
+This study documents the first recorded case of alopecia in bats in Veracruz, Mexico, specifically in an adult male Artibeus jamaicensis.
+During a field trip on September 25, 2022, 40 bats were captured, and one individual exhibited alopecia on the head, neck, right shoulder, and chest, with a gelatinous lesion on the chest.
+The alopecia is believed to have resulted from a thoracic injury, potentially exacerbated by a bacterial or fungal infection.
+This is the second report of alopecia in A. jamaicensis in Mexico.

 Discuss this study in the Community →